To reduce random error

 MEDIUM

-Wrong: Saying 'use a more accurate stopwatch' to reduce timing uncertainty.
+Wrong: Saying "use a more accurate stopwatch" to reduce timing uncertainty.

-Right: The resolutionThe smallest change in a quantity that an instrument can detect.
-For example, a ruler has a resolution of 1 mm. of a digital stopwatch (0.01 s) is not the main source of uncertainty -- human reaction time (~0.2 s) dominates.
+Right: The resolution of a digital stopwatch (0.01 s) is not the main source of uncertainty.
+Human reaction time (about 0.2 s) dominates.
 Time multiple oscillations to reduce the percentage uncertainty, or use a light gate.

-Right: The resolutionThe smallest change in a quantity that an instrument can detect.
-For example, a ruler has a resolution of 1 mm. of a digital stopwatch (0.01 s) is not the main source of uncertainty -- human reaction time (~0.2 s) dominates.
+Right: The resolution of a digital stopwatch (0.01 s) is not the main source of uncertainty.
+Human reaction time (about 0.2 s) dominates.
 Time multiple oscillations to reduce the percentage uncertainty, or use a light gate.

 Examiner Tips and Tricks